dakilaledesma/intro-ml/machine-setup.md

 3. Making an environment for this class is *highly* recommended, but may be skipped:
     - Enter ```conda create -n IntroML python==3.7``` to create a new environment.
 You will be asked to type ```y/n``` to confirm your changes.
     - Enter ```conda activate IntroML``` to activate the environment
 4. Proceed to Nvidia GPUs or AMD GPUs

 ### Nvidia GPUs
+5. Install tensorflow-gpu using ```conda install tensorflow-gpu```
+6. Proceed